CR7REX/cs103a-cpa01/README.md

 2. find a large dataset online (say at least 10,000 data items) and copy it into your repository (if it is too large, e.g. gigabytes, then add it to the .gitignore so it won't go into your repository)
-3. create a jupyter notebook called cpa01.ipynb which will hold your work create a header cell in which you describe the dataset give the URL of where to find the dataset and explain how to download it give at least two interesting questions you have about the data load the data into a pandas dataframe use pd.describe() to get a rough overview of the data
+3. create a jupyter notebook called cpa01.ipynb which will hold your work create a header cell in which you
+a. describe the dataset
+*give the URL of where to find the dataset and explain how to download it give at least two interesting questions you have about the data load the data into a pandas dataframe use pd.describe() to get a rough overview of the data